 Now it is time to make our simple little polar bear cookies pretty because we need pretty bears.
 So let’s add a ribbon rose for cuteness.
 Don’t put roses on all of them because you’ll want some to look like boybears.

 You can add the ribbon roses in two different ways.
 Add it while the flood icing is wet or wait and glue it on with a drop of icing after the flood has dried.

 Next, use your airbrush gun to add a little pink color to the cheeks and ears so your bears will have a little color.
 If you don’t have an airbrush gun use a little pink petal dust so your bear will have cute cheeks.

 I made these cookies yesterday in about 20 minutes because they’re among my favorite “fast cookies” to make when I am in a rush.
 I had another post planned, but it didn’t turn out due to the awful rain.
 That is why these pictures look a little ‘blue’ and dull.
-I plan on retaking (update-I actually did redo) the main photo when the sun came back to visit me.
+I plan on retaking the main photo when the sun comes back to visit me.